-There are a number of shared concepts between the Nexmo APIs: the use of JSON Web Tokens (JWTs), signed requests, OAuth tokens, and webhooks.
+There are a number of shared concepts between the Nexmo APIs: the use of JSON Web Tokens (JWTs), signed requests, and webhooks.
 The guides below explain in detail how to use these elements.

 - Applications - Security and configuration information you need to connect to Nexmo endpoints.

 - Authentication – API keys and JSON Web Tokens (JWTs).

 - Signing messages – how to cryptographically sign messages and verify message signatures.

 - Webhooks – Nexmo's API can send data back to your web server via a webhook.